photopea/UZIP.js/README.md

 # UZIP.js

 Simple, tiny and fast ZIP library.
 It has our own DEFLATE compressor and decompressor (alternative to pako.js / ZLIB).
-It was made from scratch, without using existing implemetnations.
+It was made from scratch, without using existing implementations.

 UZIP.js is faster than pako.js
 - Inflate (decompression): 40% faster than Pako in Chrome, up to 50% faster in Firefox